microsoft/JMeter-AKS-LoadTest/README.md

 - At the end of test, path to test results will be displayed in script
 - index.html file will give a brief summary of the test execution
 - Test report and jmeter server logs can be collected from the report folder

+## More about AKS

+- Create AKS cluster with the help of how to create a AKS cluster(https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough-portal)
+- Alternately, it can be created using the [Load Test Infrastrucure Pipeline](#load-test-infrastrucure-pipeline).
+- Provide access to a Service Principal Name which would be used to run the JMX file in the cluster.

 ## Contributing